jdoleary/Spellmasons/docs/TasksCurrent.md

+- Add new target variations from Val in folder "target variations 3"
 - UI: Button to dismiss tutorial
 - Normal archer shows that he's targeting too many mobs
 - After Brad manasteals from me, it subtracts that from the amount he gets next turn